 Sessions was widely criticized, both for blaming the parents of Eric Harris and Dylan Klebold and for not waiting until an investigation was complete to point fingers.

-Birthplace: Selma, Alabama, United States of Americasee more on Jefferson Sessions
+Birthplace: Selma, Alabama, United States of Americasee more on Jeff Sessions

 The Event: Hurricane Katrina